actions-marketplace-validations/unfor19_release-action/README.md

 ## Requirements

-A file named `build.sh` at the root folder of the repository. **TODO**: Set a default build process per lang if `build.sh` does not exist
+A file named `build.sh` at the root folder of the repository.
+If the file does not exist, this action will use a default build process.

 An example for `build.sh` in Golang